Medemer

 Medemer (Amharic: መደመር) is a political book by Ethiopian Prime Minister Abiy Ahmed, published on 19 October 2019 by Tsehai Publishers.
 The book contains various political, religious, social and cultural motives, envisaging Abiy's leadership in futurist constructive narratives.
-It has been published in Amharic, Afan Oromo, and English.
+It has been published in Amharic, Afan Oromo, English, and Arabic.

 In March 2023, a second edition, titled Generation Medemer, was released.

 History

 Medemer was premiered in Millennium Hall in Addis Ababa.
 At the inaugural ceremony, Abiy explained that the book was his fifth; he had previously published four books under the pen name "Draz," intending to expand education in rural areas.
 He said the book was intended to "save Ethiopia from vanishing".
 On 18 March 2023, Generation Medemer was released as the book's second edition.
 It was written in Amharic, Afan Oromo and English.

 Content

 Medemer argues that cooperation and competition are laws of nature that serve irreplaceable functions in the human need for completion, which also drives them to socialize.
 It has not established itself as an economic and political entity, but also encompasses the Ethiopian philosophical nature from the past.
 The book highlighted "patience, open-mindedness, and active engagement" with critique and constructive dialogue that leads to a fruitful solution.